mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 So if you arrived, you cannot stay there, you have to go beyond.

-That’s why *prajna paramita* means wisdom *beyond* [the] wisdom which you have arrived.
+That’s why *prajñā paramita* means wisdom *beyond* [the] wisdom which you have arrived.
 Because you already [have] wisdom, so you have already arrived there.
 But you have to go beyond.

 It means, if you stay with wisdom which you have gone, I think [a] question comes up, like Cory said: what’s going on if we cut off the wisdom?
 But real wisdom must be something alive in our everyday life.
 So, wisdom *beyond* wisdom.
 That is real wisdom.